 - Saline implants: A saline implant is filled with a salt-water solution.
 One of the main benefits of saline implants is cost.
 They are less expensive than silicone implants, and can be placed through a smaller incision.

-Silicone gel implants are slightly more expensive and have a more natural look and feel.
-In the past there were concerns about the safety of silicone gel implants.
-After more than ten years of case studies and research to establish their safety, the FDA re-approved the use of silicone implants for patients over the age of 22 who are undergoing their first breast augmentation.
+- Silicone implants: Silicone gel implants are slightly more expensive and have a more natural look and feel.
+In 2013, FDA approved the use of silicone implants for patients over the age of 22 who are undergoing their first breast augmentation.

-Implants can be placed on top of, or under the pectoralis major muscle.
-Placing the implant under the muscle tends to increase the length of recovery, but will conceal the implant better, creating a more natural look and feel.
+Breast implants can be placed on top of or under the pectoralis major muscle.
+Placing the implant under the muscle tends to increase the length of recovery, but will conceal the implant better, creating a more natural look and feel to the breast enlargement.

 Four different types of incisions can be used to place breast implants.
 These include the fold under the breast, through the belly button, under the armpit, or around the boarder of the areola (the dark tissue around the nipple).
 Pros and cons of each incision type will be discussed during your free consultation.

-Complete recovery from breast augmentation surgery may take up to 3-4 months depending on several factors including the size and location of the incision, the size of the breast implants, placement of the implants, etc. Your plastic surgeon will discuss details about your recovery plan before you have surgery.
+Complete recovery from breast augmentation surgery may take up to three to four months depending on several factors including the size and location of the incision, the size of the breast implants, placement of the implants, etc. Your plastic surgeon will discuss details about your recovery plan before you have surgery.